Emergency Declaration in Lincoln

 Lincoln, Do Your Part

-It is more critical now than ever to obey the public directives:
+It is more critical now than ever to obey the public health directives:

 - Mandatory self-isolation for 14 days if you have symptoms or have returned to Canada from being outside the country